-Lotus[®] SmartSuite[®]
+Lotus® SmartSuite®

-Lotus SmartSuite[®] contains a package of powerful, award-winning productivity applications and everything you need to access the Internet.
-Your IntelliStation Z Pro computer comes with either a Lotus SmartSuite CD or a proof of entitlement to receive one free CD version of Lotus SmartSuite.
+The Lotus SmartSuite package contains powerful, award-winning productivity applications and everything you need to access the Internet.
+Your IntelliStation M Pro computer comes with either a Lotus SmartSuite CD or a proof of entitlement to receive one free CD version of the Lotus SmartSuite package.
 To install your SmartSuite package, insert the Lotus SmartSuite CD into the CD-ROM drive, or contact your network administrator for assistance.